GenericMappingTools/gmt/doc/rst/source/pscontour.rst

 --------

-To make a raw contour plot from the file topo.xyz and drawing the contours (pen = 2) given in the color palette file topo.cpt on a Lambert map at 0.5 inch/degree along the standard parallels 18 and 24, use
+To make a raw contour plot from the file topo.xyz and drawing the contours (pen = 2) given in the CPT file topo.cpt on a Lambert map at 0.5 inch/degree along the standard parallels 18 and 24, use

    ::